 Many believe that his show is responsible for the tip that would bring Grinstead’s case to a close.
 Lindsey received anonymous information in February 2017, which was then shared to the GBI.

-In her only interview, Sheridan spoke with Peter Van Sant the correspondent responsible for the 48 Hours 2008 episode.
+In her only interview, Brooke Sheridan spoke with Peter Van Sant, the correspondent responsible for the 48 Hours 2008 episode.

 “I felt like I was gonna be sick.
 I didn’t know who I was staring at.
 I didn’t know who he was,” said Sheridan.
-Dukes had confided in her that back in 2005 his friend Ryan Alexander Duke (no relation) had killed Tara Grinstead.
+Bo Dukes had confided in her that back in 2005, his friend Ryan Alexander Duke (no relation) had killed Tara Grinstead.

-Sheridan ultimately decided to come forward about her boyfriend because she believed that the Grinstead family’s “peace to me was more important than his freedom.”
+Brooke Sheridan ultimately decided to come forward about her boyfriend because she believed that Tara Grinstead family’s “peace to me was more important than his freedom.”

 According to Sheridan, Dukes agreed.
 “He says, ‘I just want her family to know.'”